 You Have a Limited Amount of Time to File Your Truck Accident Lawsuit in Colorado

-In Colorado, the statute of limitations for filing a truck accident lawsuit is detailed in CO.
-Rev. Stat. § 13-80-101.
-You generally have three years from the date of the accident to initiate legal action.
+You generally have three years from the date of a motor vehicle accident to initiate legal action, which is longer than the two years you get for other types of personal injury lawsuits in the state.
 Missing this deadline can result in the loss of your right to claim any compensation.

 We encourage you to call our Colorado Springs truck accident team at Matlin Injury Law promptly after your accident.
-We can ensure you’re aware of the statute of limitations so that all necessary legal steps are taken within this timeframe.
+We can ensure you’re aware of the statute of limitations for filing a truck accident lawsuit so that all necessary legal steps are taken within this timeframe.

 Common Causes of Truck Accidents